kevinyswong/kevinyswong.github.io/index.md

 </p>

 <p>
-To stay clear of art's mystique, I must mention that the regrettable reality is that any mention of art is preceded by its reputation.
+To stay clear of art's mystique, I must mention the regrettable reality is that any mention of art is preceded by its reputation.
 In this sense, art is like wine tasting.
 Wine tasting and, even more importantly, the acquired diction developed to describe it unfortunately connote class aspiration, class maintenance, and the whole system of media that reinforce wine's continued esteem and consumption.
 We don't dwell a second on wine's unfermented cousin,